euank/euank.com/_drafts/2022-05-01-nixos-bisect.md

 This change from NixOS to Ubuntu instantly made the process less frustrating.
-Running `make && sudo make modules_install && sudo make install` in a checkout of the `4.12.x` kernel _just worked_, incremental compilation and grub entry installation and everything.
+Running `make && sudo make modules_install && sudo make install` in a checkout of the `4.12.x` kernel _just worked_, giving me incremental compilation and a boot loader entry.
 I didn't even have to disable the initrd since `make install` built it for me, correctly and without any extra pain.

-Switching to Ubuntu let me find [a commit](https://github.com/torvalds/linux/commit/8d65843c44269c21e95c98090d9bb4848d473853) which fixed the bug when applied to the host, allowing me to run a newer or older guest kernel without running into any network hangs.
+Switching to Ubuntu let me fairly quickly find [the commit](https://github.com/torvalds/linux/commit/8d65843c44269c21e95c98090d9bb4848d473853) which fixed the bug for both older and newer guest kernel versions when applied to the host.

-This gave me enough information that I finally felt I could [report the issue upstream](https://lore.kernel.org/all/20220424230502.une24mt5sr65qcdk@Enkidudu/T/).
+This gave me enough information that I finally felt I could [report the issue upstream](https://lore.kernel.org/all/20220424230502.une24mt5sr65qcdk@Enkidudu/T/) without just wasting people's time.

 I think this is a satisfying conclusion to this investigation.
 It turns out that the 4.12 kernel has a bug in the `vhost` side of `virtio-ring`, and a